Diet Bites Home

 Do Tom and I ever have any deadly foods in the house?

-Well, when you really get down to it, many individuals might feel that the dark chocolate, fig cookies, the whipped topping and a few more items in our food list are bad.
+Well, when you really get down to it, many individuals might feel that the dark chocolate, fig cookies, the whipped topping and a few more items on our food list are bad.
+We feel that almost any food can be incorporated into a healthy diet plan - and that moderation is the key.

 Return to Weight Loss Coach Articles